Guosong Xu Assistant Professor of Finance

 Institutional shareholders affected by hurricanes subsequently support environmental proposals in non-affected firms even if they never voted for similar initiatives.
 Affected shareholders raise their holdings in firms where their pro-climate votes are consequential.
 More voting support after hurricanes has real effects as environmental proposals endorsed by more hurricane-afflicted shareholders are more likely to pass.
 Moreover, upon passing environmental proposals, firms exhibit non-trivial decreases in their market capitalization and downgrades by equity analysts.
 Our evidence indicates that by changing shareholders’ perceptions of the risks faced by their portfolio firms, disruptive life events ultimately shape environmental activism, corporate policies, and firm performance.

-How Do Corporate Tax Hikes Affect Investment Allocation within Multinationals?
+How Do Corporate Tax Hikes Affect Investment Allocation Within Multinationals?

-with Antonio De Vito, Martin Jacob, and Dirk Schindler
+Review of Finance, forthcoming, with Antonio De Vito, Martin Jacob, and Dirk Schindler

 This paper studies how corporate tax hikes transmit across countries through multinationals' internal networks of subsidiaries.
 We build a parsimonious multicountry model to highlight two opposing spillover effects: while tax competition between countries generates positive investment spillover, intra-firm production linkages predict negative spillover.
 Using subsidiary-level data and exogenous corporate tax hikes, we find that local business units cut investment by 0.5% for a 1% increase in foreign corporate tax.
 This result highlights the importance of production linkages in propagating foreign tax shocks, as the supply-chain-induced negative spillover dominates the positive spillover effect suggested by the conventional wisdom of tax competition.